20 Jul 3 Examples of Hyper Personalized Marketing Campaigns

 What is hyper personalization?

 Hyper personalization, also referred to as one-to-one marketing, involves leveraging all forms of customer data, such as location, online behavior and user preferences, in order to display relevant content and customized messaging to customers, at scale.
 This type of personalization reaches a level of granularity that allows brands to more easily capture a customer’s attention.
 By identifying the customer’s interests or needs, you can for example, not only provide a personalized product recommendation, but also customize the content – such as the title or image that accompanies the product – in order to entice that specific user.
 Hyper personalization therefore goes beyond showing the right product at the right time – but also within the right context and sometimes creative approach – by serving a combination of content that will effectively compel the user because it is specifically relevant to him or her.
+Hyper-personalization is one of the key components of sustainable growth, along with data infrastructure and sales experimentation

 While there are many examples of successful personalized marketing campaigns, we highlight three that show the true power of customer data and technology in creating exceptional content experiences.